 Recently I found my grandad’s diary, written in 1944 when he was twenty.

-Its pocket sized, with entries for 7 days on each page, so not much room to ruminate.
-My grandad used the diary to look back not forward, to record what he did, rather than record upcoming appointments.
+It’s pocket sized, with entries for 7 days on each page so not much room to ruminate.
+My grandad used the diary to look back not forward.
+He recorded what he’d done, rather than his upcoming appointments.
 He never uses more than 20 words for each entry.
-For those days when nothing much happened, he used just one word: Dull !
+For those days when nothing much happened, he used just one: “Dull” !

 The diary demonstrates how much you can learn about a person, the way they live and how they are, from the fewest of words.
-It reminds me of the power of brevity.
+This diary has taught me of the power of brevity.

 Sat 1 New Year’s Day

 Rialto to see Eric Portman, Millions Like Us

 Mam and George came to Hilda’s to pass time

 Went to Pierhead with Hilda and lost 6d